 Australians benefit enormously from nuclear medicine and research activities.
-1 in 2 Australians will use nuclear medicine in their lifetime.
-With these benefits comes a responsibility to manage radioactive waste.
+Around 1 in 2 Australians will use nuclear medicine in their lifetime.
+With these benefits comes a responsibility to safely manage our radioactive waste.

 Currently, Australia’s radioactive waste is stored in more than 100 locations around the country.
 Australia needs a single, safe, purpose-built radioactive waste management facility.

 The facility will be a new industry for the host community and will attract an injection of local investment.
 In addition to funding, the community will see job opportunities and improved infrastructure.

 A Community Development Package of up to $31 million will be available for the host community.
 This package includes:

 $20 million community fund to provide long-term support for the region